 - 3.9.1 The institution publishes a clear and appropriate statement of student rights and responsibilities and disseminates the statement to the campus community.
-(Student rights) - 3.9.2 The institution protects the security, confidentiality, and integrity of student records and maintains special security measures to

-- protect and back up data.
-(Student records) - 3.9.3 The institution employs qualified personnel to ensure the quality and effectiveness of its student affairs programs.
+(Student rights) - 3.9.2 The institution protects the security, confidentiality, and integrity of student records and maintains security measures to protect and back up data.
+(Student records) - 3.9.3 The institution provides a sufficient number of qualified staff-with appropriate education or experience in the student affairs area-to accomplish the mission of the institution.
 (Qualified staff)